JonJagger/cyber-dojo/readme.txt

    (and not much css or html either).
 I'm self employed so I've have no-one to pair with (except google) while developing this in my limited spare time.
 Some of what you find is likely to be non-idiomatic.
 Caveat emptor!
+o) I have worked hard to _remove_ features from CyberDojo.
+My idea is that the simpler the environment the more players will need to collaborate with each other.
+Remember the aim of a CyberDojo is not to ship something, it is to practice collaborative development.
 o) I'd like to thank Olve Maudal for his encouragement.